SJ23Tech Tip H10, (Updated 2024-07-12) Bob Schimmel, Erik, Shannon.

 From the Current Owner - "She was repainted in 2004 with a red a primer and white top coat.
 Notice the difference in the keel shape and the inboard rudder.
 When my rudder modifications are complete, the stock will fit inside a 3" ID tube in the hull and it will be held in place by a square bronze plate, circular ring, topped by the tiller.

-From the limited view of the keel support, viewed by lifting the 2'x 5" long bilge board on the cabin sole, it seems rather beefy.
-I have spoken with the builder and the original owner.
-They indicate that the build came in over the designed 3200 lbs as they overbuilt the transom by several hundred pounds.
-The owner indicated that the depth sounder hull fitting goes through nearly 2" of glass and resin, 3' forward of the keel."
+From the limited view of the keel support, viewed by lifting the (2x.5)' long bilge board on the cabin sole, it seems rather beefy.
+I have spoken with the builder and the original owner who both indicate the build came in over the designed 3200 lbs.
+The transom was overbuilt by several hundred pounds.
+The owner indicated that the depth sounder hull fitting goes through nearly 2" of glass and resin, ~3' forward of the keel."
 Erik Nystuen

-Click on photo above for a high resolution photo of keel.
+Click on photo above for a high resolution photo of the keel.
+Looks to me there is no post to support a table.
 Both the Mark II and Mark III were designed on a restaurant napkin!
-So was the Eiffel Tower and the Seattle Space Needle.
+So were the Eiffel Tower and the Seattle Space Needle.
 Interesting stuff.
 The designs worked though, since the boat is fast and the other two are still standing!

 ______________________________ KIWI SJ23 (Fleetwood 25) ___________________________________